What is Cristiano Ronaldo's net worth and how much does the Juventus star earn?

-What is Cristiano Ronaldo's net worth and how much does the Manchester United star earn?
+What is Cristiano Ronaldo's net worth & how much does the Manchester United star earn?

 Cristiano Ronaldo may have taken a slight wage cut in swapping Juventus for Manchester United, but the Portugal star remains one of the biggest earners in football.

-His £13 million (€15m/$18m) move to the Premier League means that he has had to get used to a change of scenery and re-adjust to the English game, but it hasn't altered his appetite for business.
+His £13 million (€15m/$18m) move back to the Premier League means that he must re-adjust to the English game, but it hasn't altered his appetite for business.

 Editors' Picks